Loading page...

-As insurance experts who've helped thousands of Texas contractors navigate these complex requirements, we've seen firsthand how a single workplace injury can destroy decades of hard work.
-The contractors who survive and thrive are those who understand their legal obligations, manage their risks properly, and stay ahead of regulatory changes.
-This comprehensive guide will show you exactly what you need to know to protect your business in 2025 and beyond.
+As insurance experts who've helped Texas contractors navigate these requirements, we've seen firsthand how a single workplace injury can destroy decades of hard work.
+The contractors who fare best are those who understand their legal obligations, manage their risks properly, and stay ahead of regulatory changes.
+This guide covers what's required today, what's changed legislatively, and how to plan for coverage either way.

 Texas stands alone among all 50 states in not requiring workers compensation coverage for most private employers.
 This "non-subscriber" system means contractors can legally choose to operate without workers compensation insurance.
-According to recent data from the Texas Department of Insurance, approximately 72% of construction companies in Texas operate as non-subscribers, believing they're saving money by avoiding insurance premiums.
+A meaningful share of Texas construction companies operate as non-subscribers, believing they're saving money by avoiding insurance premiums — ask your agent for current Texas Department of Insurance data on non-subscriber rates in your specific trade rather than relying on a single statistic here.

 However, this cost-saving strategy often proves to be the most expensive mistake a contractor can make.
 When you choose non-subscriber status, you're not just saving on insurance premiums—you're also giving up crucial legal protections that could mean the difference between surviving a workplace accident and losing everything you've built.